modyo/modyo-docs/docs/brand/logo.md

 # Logos

-Hello, below we will review various content associated with the use of the brand, respecting its application and also its limitations.
+Hello, we will review various topics associated with the use of the brand below, respecting its applications and limiting factors.

 ## Logotype